tyson-swetnam/porder/README.md

 To obtain help for a specific functionality, simply call it with _help_ switch, e.g.: `porder idlist -h`.
 If you didn't install porder, then you can run it just by going to *porder* directory and running `python porder.py [arguments go here]`

 ## porder Simple CLI for Planet ordersv2 API
-The tool is designed to simplify using the ordersv2 API and allows the user to chain together tools and operations for multiple item and asset types and perform these operation and download the assets locally.
+The tool is designed to simplify using the ordersv2 API and allows the user to chain together tools and operations for multiple item and asset types and perform these operations and download the assets locally.

 ### porder quota
 Just a simple tool to print your planet subscription quota quickly.